poojaagr21/Infra-sre-automation/terraform-setup/README.md

-// START GENAI
-# Infra SRE Automation — Terraform EC2 Setup
+# PHASE 1 Plan the infrastructure— Terraform Setup

+Before anything runs we need to define the infra.
+So i decided
+1. Compute : EC2
+2. storage:S3
+4. Database:RDS
+5. Network:VPC

-Welcome!
-This project shows how I automated the creation of an AWS EC2 instance using Terraform.
+ how I automated the creation of an AWS EC2 instance using Terraform.
 Below you'll find the steps I took, shell commands I used, common issues I hit, and the solutions that worked for me.

 ---